Alexandru2909/Software-Engineering-E2/README.md

   a) Engineered an altered BFS algorithm that computes the shortest path b/w two points - algorithm that is executed whenever all distances in our building plan graph are *equal*.

-  b) Performed tests on the above algorithm to assert its abilities.
+  b) Performed tests on the above algorithm to assert its capabilities.

 # 7. Munteanu Cosmin
 Completed tasks: